liebke/zookeeper-clj/README.md

 The connection string is the name, or IP address, and port of the ZooKeeper server.
 Several host:port pairs can be included as a comma seperated list.
 The port can be left off if it is 2181.

-The connection to the ZooKeeper server can be close with the close function.
+The connection to the ZooKeeper server can be closed with the close function.

     (zk/close client)